-A much-needed expansion and renovation of the University of Minnesota’s 90-year-old Pioneer Hall is currently underway.
-TKDA, an employee-owned provider of engineering, architecture and planning services based in Saint Paul, was selected last year by the University to lead the design of the $104.5 million project.
+A much-needed expansion and renovation of the University of Minnesota’s 90-year-old Pioneer Hall is complete.
+TKDA, an employee-owned provider of engineering, architecture and planning services based in Saint Paul, was selected by the University to lead the design of the $104.5 million project.

-TKDA is collaborating with KWK Architects of St. Louis, and McGough Construction is the Construction Manager at Risk for the project.
+TKDA collaborated with KWK Architects of St. Louis, and McGough Construction was the Construction Manager at Risk for the project.

-When the Pioneer Hall Renovation project is completed, the number of beds will increase from 693 on four floors to 756 beds on five floors.
-The dining hall will expand from 285 seats to 850 seats, large enough to accommodate all 2,900 Superblock residents.
-The building will include community and recreational spaces as well as office and support spaces within a 252,391-square-foot footprint, more than 40 percent larger than its original size.
+The Pioneer Hall Renovation project increased the number of beds from 693 on four floors to 756 beds on five floors.
+The dining hall expanded from 285 seats to 850 seats, large enough to accommodate all 2,900 Superblock residents.
+The building includes community and recreational spaces as well as office and support spaces within a 252,391-square-foot footprint, more than 40 percent larger than its original size.

 Building on the past

-Brian Morse, AIA, is TKDA’s project manager for Pioneer Hall.
+Brian Morse, AIA, was TKDA’s project manager for Pioneer Hall.
 He also was the lead for the predesign and final design work.
-He said teaming up with the architects from KWK for both phases was a big advantage on the project, which is on a tight construction schedule to receive incoming students in 2019.
+He said teaming up with the architects from KWK for both phases was a big advantage on the project, which had a tight construction schedule to receive incoming students in 2019.

 “We worked together for over a year on the predesign, so we understood the project — and its challenges — going into design,” Morse said.